River Laxa Myvatn – Brown Trout

 The Laxardalur valley is the name of the lower beat.
 Running through the valley the river does not longer wind along in many channels among multiple islands.
 The river has mainly gathered its strength and flows like a tide, broad and powerful.
 The price inclusive Laxardalur lodge is offering full board services.

-River Laxa Myvatn or Laxa in Adaldalur, as named below the hydro power station at Bru, has four separated fishing beats, known as Presthvammur, Hraun, Stadatorfa and Mulatorfa.
-Below the power station the valley widens vastly, but as well as at the upper Laxa, the lush vegetation and rich birdlife stays with the angler.
-The fish is slightly less in average weight than the “brownies” on the upper Laxa, but still of excellent size and fish of up to 10 pounds are taken below the dam as well as above it.
+The lower Laxa is called Laxa in Adaldal and is divided into several separated fishing beats.
+The fish is slightly less in average weight than the “brownies” on the upper Laxa, but still of excellent size and brown trout up to ten pounds is possible to catch.
 All the lower Laxa beats offer the chance of catching salmon after mid-season, but especially in late August and September.
+The lower Laxa is fly fishing only and catch & release.
 Hotels offering full board services are available in the nearby area, as well as cottages, guesthouses, B&B and camping grounds.

 By air.
 Reykjavik – Akureyri, approx. 50 minutes, followed by 1 hour drive to the Laxa river. http://www.airicelandconnect.com/ Air Iceland Connect